alda-lang/alda/README.md

 See [the docs](doc/installation.md#windows).

+#### Editor Plugins

+For the best experience when editing Alda score files, install the [Alda file-type plugin](doc/installation.md/#editor-plugins) for your editor of choice.

 ### Demo

 > NOTE: The first time you run one of these tasks, you may need to wait a minute for the FluidR3 MIDI soundfont dependency (~141 MB) to download.
 Alda uses this soundfont in order to make your JVM's MIDI instruments sound a lot nicer.
 If you'd prefer to skip this step and use your JVM's default soundfont instead, include the `--stock` flag (i.e. `play --stock --file ...`).